Eight to the Bar (swing band): Recordings

-The band’s first album was The Joint Is Jumpin, which they recorded in 1981 at Toad's Place in New Haven.
+The band's first album was The Joint Is Jumpin, which they recorded in 1981 at Toad's Place in New Haven.
 This was followed by Swingin' School in 1984.
-After their hiatus, they released their third album, Redheads of Rhythm, in 1989.
-This was followed by their 1993 album Something Old, Something New, Something Rhythm, Something Blues, Beat Me Rocking in 1996, the album Hey Sailor! in 2001, Superhero Swinger Undercover in 2003, and You Call This Swing? in 2005.
+After their hiatus, they released their third album, Redheads of Rhythm in 1989.

+This was followed by Something Old, Something New, Something Rhythm, Something Blues in 1993, Beat Me Rocking in 1996, Behind the Eight Ball in 1998, the album Hey Sailor! in 2001, Superhero Swinger Undercover in 2003, and You Call This Swing? in 2005.

 Their album Calling All Ickeroos was released in 2007, followed by their 2010 album The Romper Room.

-Upon the band’s fortieth anniversary in 2015 it released its twelfth album, entitled Bring It & Swing It!.
+Upon the band's fortieth anniversary in 2015 it released its twelfth album, entitled Bring It & Swing It!.
 At this stage the longest serving members other than Lyon had been involved since 1989—saxophonist Collin Tilton and bass player/vocalist Mike Corsini.
-Lyon’s husband, Collin Tilton, has also recorded and toured with Van Morrison and Etta James.
+Lyon's husband, Collin Tilton, has also recorded and toured with Van Morrison and Etta James.

+In October 2023, the group released their thirteenth album The Light Fantastic, which consisted of thirteen tracks the band called a mix of “Swing, Ballroom, Latin, Jazz, Country, and Blues”.